-This effort will continue to be coordinated on a statewide level by the Blueprint for Health and ACOs, and is intentionally aligned with sustainability recommendations for Accountable Communities for Health efforts.
+This effort will continue to be coordinated on a statewide level by the Blueprint for Health and VCO, and is intentionally aligned with sustainability recommendations for Accountable Communities for Health efforts.

-Recommended lead entity: Blueprint/ACOs.
-Recommended key partners: AHS, VDH, consumers, and advocates.
+Ongoing activities and investments.
+Recommended Lead Entity: Blueprint/VCO.
+Recommended Key Partners: AHS, VDH, Consumers, and Advocates.